 My upbringing – conservative Christian.
 We belonged to a BIG Baptist church in southern California – today it would be considered a mega-church.
 My dad was self-employed and my mom was what you would expect in the 60’s and 70’s, a stay-at-home mom.
 When we got home from school, she was there.
 I’d be surprised if I even had a key to the house before high-school.

 Part of my planning in going full-time was a job change.
 I left the restaurant business that I had been in for 16 years and got a real estate license.
-That’s how I met my adopted grandpa and a young couple that told me about a small little church that I ended up attending.
-Grandpa was selling his home and I got the listing.
-He moved to Florida but after a year he hated it there and was very lonely.
+That’s how I met my adopted grandpa.
+Grandpa was selling his home and I got the listing, while he was selling some of his furniture I met a young couple that told me about a small little church that I ended up attending.
+Grandpa moved to Florida once the house sold but after a year he hated it there and was very lonely.
 We had stayed in touch and I told him he should consider moving back where he had lots of friends, and if he didn’t want to buy a home I told him I had an extra room.
 Though he was in his late eighties he was totally capable of taking care of himself – he was just lonely.
 So he did just that, moved back and stayed with me.
 After a few years though his health suddenly declined and as the small church I had been attending closed I stayed home to take care of him (I was also working from home for a tech company at this point) and I didn’t try to look for a new church at the time.

 In early January of 2,000 he passed away.
 That was a difficult time because he was my only family, suddenly I was alone, no church, no one to take care of, I really felt I didn’t have much purpose in this world so in February I started to look for a new church.
 I found a church about 15 minutes from home that looked really amazing.
 Very alive, contemporary worship – so I went and paid a visit.
 I loved it.
 The Pastor’s message was great and the people seemed genuinely friendly.
 He invited new visitors to his home that evening to get better acquainted.
 There were maybe 10 people there – I shared my story about grandpa and how he had passed away a month ago.
 I went to their 4-week new member’s class each Sunday shortly after that.
 During that time I met new people and got better acquainted with the Pastor, his wife and others.
 Several weeks later a letter came in the mail that turns out changed the direction of my life.